How to configure IP&MAC Binding Wi-Fi Routers (new logo)

 I want to: Prevent ARP spoofing and ARP attacks.

 1. Log in to the web-based interface of the router.
-If you don’t know how to do that, please refer to
+If you don’t know how to do that, please refer to How do I log into the web-based Utility (Management Page) of TP-Link wireless router?

 2. Go to Advanced > Security > IP & MAC Binding.